I'm no WebUI expert, but at the moment, the Foreman interface is looking slightly wasteful on space to me and is somewhat lacking in flexibility.

 I know I've discussed this somewhere before (perhaps just in the pub with Greg), but it dropped out of mind and I can't find previous notes.

-#1 Updated by Duncan Innes almost 5 years ago
+#1 Updated by Duncan Innes about 5 years ago

 Ideally an interface would be able to: